wolandark/wim/README.md

 ## This repository is under maintenance.
-Come back later
+Please come back later (like in a day)
 todo: Update keymappings in readme, wiki and cheat file.

 <div align="center">